24terryanna/startup_spec/notes.md

   - CSS class foo now only applies to the subcode in <p class="foo">
 - HTML & CSS work from top down
 - colors are RGB in hex values
+- CSS is for artist
+  - don't let the beautiful piece get in HTML
+  - HTML is to make it work smoothly.
+CSS is for styling.
+  - HTML = function, CSS = styling

 startupHtml.md:
 - 10+ commit changes